Mona is a veteran writer, columnist for Enrich Magazine, and a life coach. She holds webinars and seminars on writing and personal growth.

-Doerr takes a lot of risks in this award winning book.
-For example, in this 544 page tome, the main characters only intersect at the 400th page.
+Doerr takes a lot of risks in this award-winning book.
+For example, in this 544-page tome, the main characters only intersect at the 400th page.
 Also, he hopes that readers can sympathize with a Nazi, Werner.

-Some issues are tackled in this book:
+Some principles are tackled in this book:

 - Is it right to be doing something, only because somebody else is doing it?
 This is the question that Jutta, at the age of 12, asked Werner who was about to leave for school.
 The discussion arose because by 1937-1938 it was illegal in Germany to listen to foreign broadcasts, a crime punishable initially by hard labor and later, death.
 Werner caught Jutta listening to the radio, and he destroyed it to save her, but for her and in a way for him, it was a betrayal.

 - Moral Choices.
 Jutta’s question also deals with moral choices.
-Doerr, in one interview said that the issue of moral choices is something that can apply to anything, such as bullying, or whether to sip water from a plastic bottle.
-He noted that he wasn’t sure if he would do the right thing, if he were in Werner’s situation.
+Doerr, in one interview, said that the issue of moral choices is something that can apply to anything, such as bullying, or whether to sip water from a plastic bottle.
+He noted that he wasn’t sure if he would do the right thing if he were in Werner’s situation.
 However, there is a minor character, Frederick, a German boy who does not capitulate.
 To the question, ‘is it right to do something because everybody else is doing it?”
 Frederick says no, it’s right to make your own decisions.
 Werner, at that point in the novel, isn’t strong enough to do the same, and the school is constructed to winnow out all children who think differently.

 Here are more pointers on Doerr’s writing process: